nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Step 1**: Input `deleteappt 1` and press <kbd>Enter</kbd>.

-**Step 2**: The first appointment displayed will be removed from the appointment list immediately.
+**Step 2**: The 1st appointment displayed will be removed from the appointment list immediately.
 You can also see that the appointment is no longer being displayed on the calendar.
 </div>

 <div markdown="block" class="alert alert-primary">